mmz-srf/letsencrypt-dynect-hook/README.md

 Prerequisites
 =============

-You need python3 and the argparse and dynect modules
+You need python3 and the argparse, dotenv and dynect modules
 - pip3 install DynectDNS
 - pip3 install argparse
+- pip3 install python-dotenv

 If you are having issues to install dynect, install it from source